Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

    This option is used in special cases, like very small objects which move and need to generate really small shadows (such as strands).
-   It appears that normally, pixel width shadows don't anti-alias properly, and that increasing *Buffer Size* doesn't help much.
+   It appears that normally, pixel width shadows do not anti-alias properly, and that increasing *Buffer Size* doesn't help much.

    So this option allows you to have a sort of extra sample pass, done above the regular one